Winipedia/winipedia_utils/README.md

 ## Branch Protection

-As soon as you push to `main` on GitHub (provided the `REPO_TOKEN` secret is set up correctly), the `health_check.yaml` workflow will run and execute `winipedia_utils.git.github.repo.protect`, which uses PyGithub to protect the repository.
+As soon as you push to `main` on GitHub (provided the `REPO_TOKEN` secret is set up correctly), the `health_check.yaml` workflow will run and execute `winipedia_utils.dev.git.github.repo.protect`, which uses PyGithub to protect the repository.

 ### Repository Settings